The End of Market Discipline? Investor Expectations of Implicit Government Guarantees

-We find that bondholders of major financial institutions have an expectation that the government will shield them from losses and, as a result, they do not accurately price risk.
+We find that bondholders of major financial institutions have an expectation that the government will shield them from large financial losses and, as a result, they do not accurately price risk.
 Using bonds traded in the U.S. between 1990 and 2012, and using alternative approaches to address endogeneity, we find that bond credit spreads are sensitive to risk for most financial institutions, but not for the largest institutions.
-This expectation of public support constitutes a subsidy to large financial institutions, allowing them to borrow at government-subsidized rates.
-We find that passage of Dodd-Frank did not eliminate expectations of government support.
-The issue of too-big-to-fail have not had a significant impact in eliminating expectations of government support.
+This expectation of government support constitutes a subsidy to large financial institutions, allowing them to borrow at lower rates.
+Recent financial regulations that seek to address too-big-to-fail have not had a significant impact in eliminating expectations of government support.

 Number of Pages in PDF File: 64

 Keywords: Too big to fail, financial crisis, Dodd-Frank, bailout, implicit guarantee, moral hazard, systemic risk

 JEL Classification: G21, G24, G28working papers series